 The PCI DSS is primarily aimed at securing card data – but the principles are directly relevant and transferable to the protection of personally identifiable information.
 Why should “personal data” be treated any differently from card data? – both are sensitive and valuable.

-Simply adding the word “personal” to each “data” reference throughout the 12 Step Code makes a great set of guidelines for managing personal data and ensuring compliance with the GDPR and Data Protection Act 2018:
+Simply adding the word “personal” to each “data” reference throughout the 12 Step Code makes a great set of guidelines for managing personal data and ensuring compliance with the GDPR and The Data Protection Act 2018 is a United Kingdom Act of Parliament which updates data protection laws in the UK (and supersedes the Data Protection Act 1998)....:

 …..And so on..